Photo by Thomas Woodtli from Zürich, Switzerland

 Best Hotels in Marrakech: Riads, Palaces & Desert Retreats (2026)

-La Mamounia's Winston Churchill legacy, Amanjena's rose-colored pools, and the finest riads in the Medina — Marrakech's best hotels from luxury palaces to atmospheric guesthouses in 2026.
+La Mamounia's Winston Churchill legacy, Amanjena's rose-colored pools, and well-regarded riads in the Medina — Marrakech's best hotels from luxury palaces to atmospheric guesthouses in 2026.

 Marrakech’s Hotel Types